HiLab-git/WSL4MIS/README.md

 # Weakly-supervised learning for medical image segmentation (WSL4MIS).
-* This project is developing, if you used this code in you research, please consider to cite the followings:
+* This project is developing, more details will be provided later, thanks for your attention.
+If you used this code in you research, please consider to cite the followings:

 		@misc{wsl4mis2020,
 		  title={{WSL4MIS}},